Kimono and Obi Demonstrations

 The Samurai sword is often referred to as the soul of the Samurai.
-The most prized possessions of all wealthy Japanese family is their families’ Samurai sword collection, which reflects their families’ history and has been passed down from one generation to the next generation.
-It takes approximately six months, to produce a traditional Samurai sword.
-The skill level required to make such a sword is as high as any treasured art objects requiring years of dedicated study and training.
+The most prized possessions of all wealthy Japanese family are their families’ Samurai sword collection, which reflects their families’ history and has been passed down from one generation to the next generation.

 Mr. Brigance has studied and collected Samurai swords for over thirty years.
 He is a member of the JSSUS, Japanese Sword Society of the United States.
 He is one of the original members of Florida Token Kai; which is an organization established in 1990, devoted to the study of Samurai swords.